Shakeskeyboarde/configs/README.md

 > **Configs:**
 > - [tsconfig.json](tsconfig.json)
+>   - You can change the `target` option to `ESNext` if using Webpack or Microbundle (ie. targeting the browser with `core-js` polyfills, instead of Node.js).
 >   - The `rootDir` and `outDir` values in a `tsconfig.json` file are relative _to the config file._ If you extend this config (or any config) instead of copying it, you will need to override those values in the final config, or your input/output paths will be buried in your `node_modules` directory.